-Adjusters must measure and calculate all farm-stored production for the unit and current crop year unless PTC is determined from pre-harvest appraisals as required or permitted in subparagraph C(4) below.
-If the insured provides acceptable weight records for the current crop year adjusters may:
+Adjusters must measure and calculate all farm-stored production for the unit and current crop year unless allowed in A(1) below or PTC is determined from pre-harvest appraisals as required or permitted in subparagraph C(4) below.

-- (1) Use the insured's weighed production, converted to the applicable unit of measure, and adjusted for excess moisture in accordance with the CP, for the current crop year provided the: - (a) Insured's weighed production is within three percent (3%) of the adjuster-measured and calculated production, adjusted for any excess moisture and pack factor, if applicable. - (b) The insured's weighed production records are from a grain cart as described in subparagraph B(3)(c) below (adjusted for any excess moisture as described above).
-The adjuster will not be required to verify the production records from such a grain cart by other means (i.e., bin measurements, sales records, etc.), unless there is reason to question the accuracy of the records provided by the insured.
+- (1) If the insured provides acceptable weight records for the current crop year, adjusters may use the insured's weighed production, converted to the applicable unit of measure, and adjusted for excess moisture in accordance with the CP, for the current crop year provided the: - (a) Insured's weighed production is within three percent (3%) of the adjuster-measured and calculated production, adjusted for any excess moisture and pack factor, if applicable. - Insured has met the criteria for acceptable scale types, as stated in subparagraph 1002B below and provides the verifiable location of the scales (if applicable) used to weigh the production. - (i) The insured's weighed production records are from a non-portable scale. - (A) If the non-portable scale has been calibrated by an independent third party within the last 12 months, the adjuster will not be required to verify the production records by other means (e.g., bin measurements, sales records, etc.), unless there is reason to question the accuracy of the records provided by the insured.